Preethijgan/Ex_13-Message-Authentication-Code-MAC-/README.md

 To generate and verify a Message Authentication Code (MAC) for ensuring the integrity and authenticity of a message using a simple XOR operation.

 ## ALGORITHM:
-1.Input a secret key and a message from the user.
+1.Input a secret key and a message from the user.<br>
-2.Generate the MAC by applying a simple XOR operation between the secret key and the message.
+2.Generate the MAC by applying a simple XOR operation between the secret key and the message.<br>
-3.The MAC is computed by repeating the key or message as necessary.
+3.The MAC is computed by repeating the key or message as necessary.<br>
-4.The user can input a received MAC, and the program verifies whether the received MAC matches the computed MAC.
+4.The user can input a received MAC, and the program verifies whether the received MAC matches the computed MAC.<br>
-5.The authenticity of the message is confirmed if the MACs match.
+5.The authenticity of the message is confirmed if the MACs match.<br>
 ## PROGRAM:
 ```C
 #include <stdio.h>